Chocolate

 Fact: That's false.

-furnishes more zinc, potassium and iron than plain milk- and it's
+more zinc, potassium and iron than plain milk- and it's no more likely

 Fact: No, it doesn't.